Mariners vs. Royals Player Props Betting Odds

 Pérez Stats

-- Perez enters this matchup looking to extend his two-game hit streak.
-In his last five games he is batting .381 with a double, two home runs and nine RBI.
+- Perez takes a three-game streak with at least one hit into this contest.
+In his last five games he is batting .476 with a double, two home runs and nine RBI.

 Pérez Recent Games